hfangcat/SITS-ExtremeEvents/README.md

 python main.py --config ${CONFIG_FILE} --subconfig ${SUBCONFIG_FILE} --seed ${SEED}
 ```

-For example, to train our model (VAE variant) on the RaVAEn dataset with the default configuration and a specific seed, you can run:
+For example, to train our model (SITS-Extreme-VAE) on the RaVAEn dataset with the default configuration and a specific seed, you can run:
 ```bash
 python main.py --config "configs/ravaen/default.yaml" --subconfig "configs/ravaen/vae.yaml" --seed 42
 ```